Israel

 In-Country Office

-Israel is a popular location for hundreds of Harvard affiliates to research, study, and travel each year.
+Over the years, Israel has been a popular location for Harvard affiliates to research, study, and travel.
 There is also an office in Tel Aviv for Harvard Business School’s (HBS) Middle East & North Africa Research Center.
 Through our Harvard Global Israel entity, we provide international employment services to support the University’s research and academic activities.

-At Harvard, the Center for Middle Eastern Studies (CMES) supports interdisciplinary research and teaching related to the region, most notably the pursuit of firsthand knowledge about the Middle East based on literacy in its languages and understanding of its diverse politics, cultures, and histories.
-The Center for Jewish Studies serves as an umbrella organization, encompassing and coordinating the many academic and extra-curricular programs in Jewish Studies at Harvard University.
-The Prince Alwaleed Islamic Studies Program at Harvard University is dedicated to furthering the scholarly study of Islam and the Muslim world on an interdisciplinary, global basis.
+At Harvard, The Center for Jewish Studies serves as an umbrella organization, encompassing and coordinating the many academic and extra-curricular programs in Jewish Studies at Harvard University.
+Additionally, the Center for Middle Eastern Studies (CMES) supports interdisciplinary research and teaching related to the region, most notably the pursuit of firsthand knowledge about the Middle East based on literacy in its languages and understanding of its diverse politics, cultures, and histories.
+And each year, more than 100 students and scholars from Israel study at Harvard.

 The information below is intended as a high-level summary and is not all encompassing.
 We encourage you to review the additional resources and utilize your Harvard network to learn more.
 You can also schedule a consultation with us if you’d like to discuss the safety and security or operational matters unique to you and your travel or project.
 We’ll work with you to minimize risks and help you make informed decisions about your travel and activities.